joatmon08/infrastructure-pipeline/README.md

    Enterprise.
 Vault configures the PostgreSQL database over a private connection.

 1. The demo uses HashiCorp Cloud Platform.
-You can substitute the Vault endpoint with your own Vault instance, as long as it can connect to AWS.
+You can substitute the Vault endpoint with your own Vault instance, as long as it can connect to AWS.## Requirements